-The dotnet CLI is a command-line interface (CLI) is a new tool for developing the .NET application.
-It is a cross-platform tool and can be used in Windows, MAC or Linux.
-In this tutorial, we will learn how to use .NET Cli create a simple ASP.NET Core application
+The dotnet CLI (or .NET CLI) is a command-line interface (CLI) is a new tool for developing the .NET application.
+It is a cross-platform tool and runs on Windows, MAC or Linux.
+In this tutorial, we will learn how to use .NET CLI to create, build and run a ASP.NET Core application.

 Table of Contents

-The Dot Net CLI is installed as part of the Net Core SDK.
-You can download the Net Core SDK from this link
+The Dot Net CLI is part of the .NET SDK.
+Hence install .NET SDK to install the .NET CLI, You can download & install NET SDK from this link.

 The CLI installs side by side manner.
-So multiple versions of CLI Tools can be installed and used
+We can install & use multiple versions of CLI Tools side by side.

-The syntax of Dotnet CLI consists of three parts.
-The driver, the “verb”, and the “arguments”
+The syntax of NET CLI consists of three parts.
+The “driver”, the “verb”, and the “arguments”

 dotnet [verb] [arguments]

-The “arguments” are passed to the commands invoked
+The “arguments” are arguments that we pass to the commands invoked.

 Commonly used Commands

-Here are some of the commonly used commands for the dotnet
+Here are some of the most common dotnet cli commands.

 Command | Description |